tedee-com/tedee-lock-ble-api-doc/docs/source/ble/services.rst

     *00000002-4899-489f-a301-fbee544b1db0*

     It's the most important service which contains all characteristics for direct communication with lock.
-    In that service you find characteristics needed for establishing PTLS session as well as for communication after that.
+    In that service, you find characteristics needed for establishing PTLS sessions as well as for communication after that.

 .. _serial_number_service: